 Other treatment options that may be suggested include:

 To schedule an appointment, please contact our team.
-You can reach our Collegeville office at 610-228-4366 and our Williamsport office at 570-505-6908.
+You can call us at 610-228-4366 for Gum Disease Treatment Collegeville, PA area dental office and 570-505-6908 for Gum Disease Treatment Williamsport, PA area dental office.
 You can also send us a message using our online contact form.
 We will be happy to help.

 Gum Disease Affects YOUR Health Seeing the dentist can SAVE YOUR LIFE!
 Find out why in this exclusive FREE e-book offer!